sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * Disconnecting a Premium account when there's an issue with our servers is now possible.
 * Installing Extension Manager for the first time will now use option instance verification v3.0, which relies on the site URL instead of plugin folder location (2.0) or salt keys (1.0).
 * Constant `TSF_EXTENSION_MANAGER_INSTANCE_VERSION` is now available.
 This helps users with complex server setups maintain a stable and secure connection by changing to a salt key (1.0), folder location (2.0), or site URL (3.0, the new default).
+[View details](https://github.com/sybrew/The-SEO-Framework-Extension-Manager/issues/74#issuecomment-1581214354).
 *

 = 2.6.1 =